danirg15/var-ela-app-server/readme.md

 To be able to connect to a remote machine, there must be installed the XXX_data_server module in the remote compute-machine.
 Then providing the remote host, port where is running XXX_data_server, and API Key issued by XXXX_data_server you can administrate all the analyses hosted in the compute-machine we are connected to.

 # Use
-The application runs inside a Docker containaer.
-To deploy this app just run the following commands.
+The application runs inside a Docker containaer, so to deploy this app just run the following commands.

 #### Install docker
 ```sh